WoolleySheep/micropython-units/README.md

 ### Testing
 #### Running unit tests on the micropython unix port
-Code that works in Python is not guaranteed to function the same (or at all) in micropython.
+Code that runs in CPython is not guaranteed to function the same (or at all) in micropython.
 As such tests should be run on the micropython unix port, using the micropython-variant of `unittest`.
 ##### Pre-requisites
 - [Docker](https://www.docker.com/)
 ##### Steps